tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/产品介绍/产品优势_intl.md

 The storage space is uncapped, and the capacity can be dynamically expanded or reduced according to the actual needs of a game without affecting game operation.
 This feature makes it easier to address sudden changes in business scale.

 ### Ease of learning
 The service inherits the development technologies of the PC platform and benefits from the development experience of the PC game team.
-The service API provides easy synchronous and asynchronous operation APIs.
+The service API provides easy synchronous and asynchronous operations.

 ### Service-based operation
 With a convenient resource application mode, there will no longer be any need to manually deploy the storage service environment.